Merzasphor/MWSE/docs/source/types/tes3magicEffect.md

 ### `name`

+*Read-only*.
 Player-facing name of the effect.

 **Returns**: